 Repaying corona support and taxes

-Several financial support measures have ended per 1 October.
-For example, the NOW, TONK, and Tozo.
-Businesses that have received support under any or more of these schemes may have to repay part of the money received.
-Also, the special tax payment extensions that businesses could apply for until October 2021 have ended.
-Businesses will have to start paying the taxes they received extensions for from 1 October 2022.
-To find out which types of support or extensions you need to repay, and what options are in place to help you meet these financial obligations, see Repaying corona support on Business.gov.nl.
+Several financial support measures have ended.
+Businesses that have received support under one or more of these schemes may have to repay part of the money received.
+The special tax payment extensions that businesses could apply for ended on 31 March 2022.
+Businesses must pay their taxes as normal from 1 April 2022.